Work at Camp Emeth

 Are there any evening or weekend commitments?

-Also, a few times throughout the summer, we have all-camp late nights, with the last campers being picked up at 9:00 PM, as well as one Camp Shabbat, with the last campers being picked up at 5:45 PM.
+Also, a few times throughout the summer, we have all-camp late nights, with the last campers being picked up at 9 p.m.
 All staff members working those weeks are expected to stay for these and are fully compensated for their extra time worked.

 Finally, for those working in our older grades (4th-8th grade), we have a few additional late night or overnight trips that require staff to attend.
 These dates will be discussed with prospective staff members for these grades well in advance and staff will be fully compensated for their extra time worked.